Brun5y/Getting-and-Cleaning-Data-Course-Project/Codebook.md

  ** In every 2.56 second interval the accleration in the x direction was recorded by the accelerometer 128 times for the given subject participating in the given activity.
  ** A fast fourier transform algorithim was then applied to the data in each interval to convert the data from the time domain to the frequency domain.
  ** The standard deviation of each 2.56 second interval was then calculated.
  ** This was the data that was passed to us in the train/test files.
+Its variable name was fBodyAcc-std()-X.
  ** The mean of all of these interval stand deviations was then calculated, which is the value seen for this observation in my final summary table.

  * [47] "FFT Body Accelerometer Standard Deviation Y" - a numeric observation where: